venerdi2/mainline/README.md

 ### About This Fork

 Since the original author stopped maintaining the free version of Ukuu and turned to a [paid version](https://teejeetech.in/tag/ukuu/), Several people have forked this project, and this is but one more.
-This fork starts with https://github.com/stevenpwered/ukuu, and merges in https://github.com/cloyce/ukuu, and then I intend to add my own tweaks:
+This fork started with https://github.com/stevenpwered/ukuu, and merged in https://github.com/cloyce/ukuu, and then I intend to add my own tweaks:
 * First TODO Item (not done yet): STOP SAVING 6 GIGS OF KERNEL PACKAGES IN ~/.cache/ukuu HOLY GOBSMACK WTF ?????
 <pre>
 bkw@negre:~$ du -sh .cache/ukuu